Please read through our Frequently Asked Questions (FAQ) for more information on Sea Rose Montessori

 Q. What hours is the school open?

-A. We will offer a full day program from 8am – 5pm.
+A. We offer a full day program from 8am – 5pm.
 We ask that all children arrive by 8:30am so that they can get settled into their day.
 Parents are welcome to pick up children as early a 3pm.

 Q. How does the year-round schedule work?

 A. Your yearly tuition includes year-round, full day care.
 We follow state guidelines that require 180 academic days.
 Our schedule beyond those 180 days is more flexible to fit the desire of our students and families.
-We will still incorporate Montessori teachings during the summer months to keep our student’s from being affected by “summer brain drain”, but the hours of academics will be reduced and replaced with other productive and engaging activities.
+We still incorporate Montessori teachings during the summer months to keep our student’s from being affected by “summer brain drain”, but the hours of academics are be reduced and replaced with other productive and engaging activities.

 Q. When are school closings?

 A. The school will close for all federal holidays and during Christmas, spring and summer breaks.

-Q. What if I do not want to send my child to attend 5 days a week or over the summer?
+Q. What if I do not want my child to attend school 5 days a week or over the summer?

 A. A less than full schedule for a student can be a financial strain on the school, but we are open to discussions with families and will make decisions with the input of our teachers on a case by case basis.